cpt-max/Docs/Build Requirements.md

 <br><br>

-### MGCB Editor
+### MGCB Editor for Windows and Linux
 The modified MGCB editor is called dotnet-mgcb-editor-compute instead of dotnet-mgcb-editor.
-Install it like this
+This tool only works on Windows and Linux.
+For Mac there is a direct download, see below.
+You can install the tool like this:
 ```
 dotnet tool install --global dotnet-mgcb-editor-compute
 ```